codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

 You can specify that properties in your Entity should be converted to common data types with the ``$casts`` property.
 This option should be an array where the key is the name of the class property, and the value is the data type it should be cast to.

-Casting only affects when values are read.
-No conversions happen that affect the permanent value in either the entity or the database.
+Property casting affects both read (get) and write (set), but some types affect only read (get).

 Properties can be cast to any of the following data types:
 **integer**, **float**, **double**, **string**, **boolean**, **object**, **array**, **datetime**, **timestamp**, **uri** and **int-bool**.
 Add a question mark at the beginning of type to mark property as nullable, i.e., **?string**, **?integer**.